npisanti/ofxClayblocks/cb_capacitive/README.md

 capacitive
 ==============

 Device to send OSC messages when a capacitive sensor is touched.
-You need an Adafruit MPR121 capaciive hat.
+You need an Adafruit MPR121 capacitive hat.

 usage
 ```